Here’s a detailed guide to Tennessee sports betting:

 Is sports betting legal in Tennessee?

 Yes.
 Sports betting was legalized in April of 2019.
-This action in the state legislature was able to occur because of the Supreme Court’s decision to overturn PASPA in the summer of 2018.
+This action in the state legislature was able to occur because the Supreme Court decided to overturn PASPA in the summer of 2018.

 When did sports betting launch in Tennessee?